Aelian-Software/Aelian.FFT/README.md

 # Aelian.FFT

-A highly optimized fast fourier transform implementation for .NET 8 and up.
+A highly optimized fast fourier transform implementation for .NET 8 and up, written in 100% pure c#, so there are no dependencies on native libraries.

-Utilizes an iterative Radix-2 Cooley-Tukey algorithm tuned for SIMD.
+It utilizes an in-place iterative Radix-2 Cooley-Tukey algorithm tuned for SIMD.

-To my knowledge, it is the fastest FFT implementation that is freely and publicly available for .NET
+To my knowledge, it is the fastest .NET FFT implementation that is freely and publicly available.

 ## Usage